 But 2020 was meaningful for the industry for one more reason – eSIM adoption in the consumer market.
 After a slow uptake in 2017-2019, momentum for eSIM technology has significantly accelerated in 2020.
-The number of times eSIM profiles were downloaded to consumer devices increased by over 300% year-on-year and commercial eSIM service for smartphones had been launched in at least 69 countries around the world – a threefold increase compared to in 2018 (source: GSMA Intelligence).
+The number of times eSIM profiles were downloaded to consumer devices increased by over 300% year-on-year and commercial eSIM services for smartphones had been launched in at least 69 countries around the world – a threefold increase compared to 2018 (source: GSMA Intelligence).

 eSIM support across consumer devices